The Bondi to Coogee Coastal Walk – done the Rooftop Bar way!

 Bondi Beach

-The official start is at the famous Iceberg’s restaurant and club in Bondi.
-But if you fancy an alternative rooftop way to enjoy this bucket list activity, whilst seeing a bit more of this infamous Bondi beach, then I got you.
+The official start to the walk is at the famous Iceberg’s restaurant and club in Bondi.
+But if you fancy an alternative rooftop bar way to enjoy this bucket list activity, whilst seeing a bit more of the infamous Bondi beach, and make a day of it, then I got you.
+Ideal for 18+ solo walkers, couples or friends alike complete with suggested timeline for your day.
+Let’s go!

 Icebergs club and restaurant